Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Conclusion

 Clearly, combining Mechanical control with SIT is strongly recommended, in particular when the SIT treatment starts within a humid year: see for instance the years 2010 and 2011 where the dry period was more rainy than usual.

-Last, the massive-small releases strategy is only useful to reduce substantially the nuisance due to mosquitoes, i.e. to reach nearly elimination and to maintain the population under a certain level, related, here, with the number of sterile male individuals considered in the small releases.
-If the objective of SIT control is only to reduce the epidemiological risk, i.e. $\mathcal{R}_{eff}<0.5$, then the duration of the SIT treatment, with massive releases, will be short compared to elimination. {In addition, having non-zero residual fertility, as long as $\varepsilon<1/\mathcal{N}$, seems to be less problematic to reach $\mathcal{R}_{eff}<0.5$, than to reach elimination.
-From a practical point of view, this can be very convenient.} However, {once $\mathcal{R}_{eff}<0.5$ or elimination is reached,} it will be necessary to continue to release a sufficient amount of sterile males in order to keep the wild population under a certain threshold.
-At this stage, a closed-loop control (taking into account feedback from the system, like the size of the mosquito population through Mark Release and Recapture experiments) can be used from time to time, in order to reduce the overall cost, as described in \cite{Bliman2019,Aronna2020}.
+The massive and small releases strategy is only useful to reduce substantially the nuisance due to mosquitoes, i.e. to reach nearly elimination and to maintain the population under a certain level, related, here, with the number of sterile male individuals considered in the small releases \yves{strategy}.
+If the objective of SIT control is only to reduce the epidemiological risk, i.e. $\mathcal{R}_{eff}<0.5$, then the duration of the SIT treatment, with massive releases, will be short compared to elimination.
+In addition, having non-zero residual fertility, with $\varepsilon>1/\mathcal{N}$, seems to be less problematic to reach $\mathcal{R}_{eff}<0.5$, than to reach elimination.
+From a practical point of view, this can be very convenient.
+However, {once $\mathcal{R}_{eff}<0.5$ or elimination is reached,} it will be necessary to continue to release a sufficient amount of sterile males in order to keep the wild population under a certain threshold.
+At this stage, a closed-loop control (taking into account feedback from the system, like the size of the mosquito population through Mark Release and Recapture experiments) can be used from time to time, in order to reduce the overall cost, as described in \cite{Bliman2019,Aronna2020}. \yves{Whatever the objective, i.e. nuisance reduction or lower the epidemiological risk, it is better to have a residual fertility as small as possible in order to gain in the amount of sterile males to release, in the number of releases, and, thus, in sterile insects production.}

-Our model, while minimalistic from the variables and parameters point of view, captures relatively well the dynamics of the \textit{Aedes albopictus} population along the year, and this without too many details.
-However, as with all models, improvements could be made.
+Our model, while minimalistic from the variables and parameters point of view, captures relatively well the dynamics of the \textit{Aedes albopictus} population throughout the year, without too many details.
+However, as with all models, improvements can be made.
 For instance, by taking into account the migration of males and females from neighboring places.
-Indeed, we have considered our area closed, in the sense that no external mosquitoes can invade the treated area.
-Migration is another big concern in SIT treatment.
-We recently showed that if migration is little, then SIT treatment can work \cite{Bliman22}.
-Otherwise, it is mandatory to isolate the targeted domain.
-This is not so easy with mosquitoes because, so far, no (killing) attractant is efficient.
+Indeed, we have considered our area closed, in the sense that no external mosquitoes invade the treated area.
+Migration is another major concern in SIT treatment.
+We recently showed that if migration is small, SIT can be performed \cite{Bliman22}.
+Otherwise, it is necessary to isolate the target domain.
+This is not easy with mosquitoes because, so far, no (killing) attractant is efficient.